yonaskolb/Stylist/README.md

 ```

 ## 🎨 Theme
-A theme file has a list of `variables` and a list of `styles` each referenced by name.
+A theme file has a list of `variables` and a list of `styles`.
 Variables can be referenced in styles using `$variableName`.

-To set a style on a UIView, simply set it's `style` property:
+To set a custom style on a UIView, simply set it's `style` property:

 ```swift
 myView.style = "myStyle"
 ```
 A style can also be set in Interface Builder in the property inspector.

 To load a Theme simply call: